|

 larger parts are made, vacuum bagging can become quite elaborate, or even

+impossible.
 As I've already explained in the FAQ section of this site, I prefer a vacuum

 treatment of the laminate.
 So, how is Resin Infusion comparable to Vacuum